 - B12 enhances our moods and helps our brains work better, including improved memory.

 Nutritional yeast is one of our favorite plant-based sources of B12.
 We add it to all soups, stews, and dals, and we use it to add a cheesy flavor to many of our recipes like Pesto, and Mini Vegetable Souffles.
 Just 1 1/2 tsp of nutritional yeast meets the daily nutrient requirement for most adults.
 Get B12 fortified nutritional yeast here: Nutritional yeast.

 Nori seaweed also contains vitamin B12.
 Our boys love Wasabi Seaweed snacks and Sea Salt Seaweed snacks.
 They eat them at least once per week.
-It's important to eat nori seaweed regularly to develop and maintain the gut bacteria necessary to digest it.
+It takes specific gut bacteria to digest seaweed and research has shown that eating nori seaweed regularly will help you to develop and maintain the gut bacteria necessary to digest it.

 Nutritional tip: We only absorb small amounts of B12 at a time.
-Taking smaller amounts of B12 more often is more beneficial.
+Research suggests that taking smaller amounts of B12 more often is more beneficial.